-On the next page, select I’ll add the DNS records myself and click Next.
+On the next page, select More Options and the select Skip and do this later and click Next.

 Activate the subdomain

 After you have registered a domain name, you’ll need to activate it.
-You can do this by adding at least one user and assigning a SIP address, where the FQDN portion of the SIP address matches the created subdomain in the customer tenant.
-The license can be revoked from the user after the subdomain activation (note this can take up to 24 hours).
+You can do this by adding at least one user and assigning a domain that matches the subdomain that was automatically generated when the Telnyx Portal Connection was created in Section 1.

 To do this, navigate to Users → Active users → Add a user in the Microsoft admin center.

 Adding users to activate the subdomain